gdavis/GDIIndexBar/README.md

 ### Providing Data

-To correctly display an index bar its delegate must implement the `numberOfIndexesForIndexBar:` and `stringForIndex:` methods.
+To correctly display an index bar its delegate must implement the `numberOfIndexesForIndexBar:` and `stringForIndex:` methods of the `<GDIIndexBarDelegate>` protocol.

     - (NSUInteger)numberOfIndexesForIndexBar:(GDIIndexBar *)indexBar
     {